NandusaiKondeti/CodeAlpha_BuildaCalculator/README.md

 - Addition: Adds two numbers and displays the result.
 - Subtraction: Subtracts the second number from the first number and displays the result.
 - Multiplication: Multiplies two numbers and displays the result.
-- Division: Divides the first number by the second number and displays t
+- Division: Divides the first number by the second number and displays the result.
+- Modulus: Gives the remainder
+- Clear and delete functionality